-Here are two of the most pervasive and enduring influences on me, as I make my way through the writing of this book.
+Here are two of the most pervasive and enduring influences on me, as I make my way through the writing of this work of fantasy fiction.

 First, Edith Sitwell’s English Eccentrics, which has a chapter on Ornamental Hermits.
 Some of England’s “landed gentry” really did hire ornamental hermits to flit about in the shrubbery for their amusement.
 I believe this should be a 21st century career choice, with better wages and job security, even a union, of course!
 The San Francisco Chronicle once rejected my (somewhat satirical, somewhat serious) advocacy of a unionized Hermits Guild as a career option for people in need of work (I would have applied!), but the editor did compliment me on providing the most obscure literary reference to come across their desks!
 I still think a Hermit’s Guild could have made neat use of cast-off costumes from ACT and Beach Blanket Babylon!